Qubes-Community/Contents/docs/privacy/signal.md

 4. A bit more work is required in case you used a minimal template for the TemplateVM above:

-    `signal-desktop` requires at the minimum `libatk1.0-0`, `libatk-bridge2.0-0`, `libcups2` and `libgtk-3-0` to run.
+    `signal-desktop` requires at least `libatk1.0-0`, `libatk-bridge2.0-0`, `libcups2` and `libgtk-3-0` to run.
 Those dependencies are automatically installed when installing `xfce4-notifyd`, but if you installed `dunst` you'll have to add them:

        sudo apt install libatk1.0-0 libatk-bridge2.0-0 libcups2 libgtk-3-0

-    If you haven't done so already, `qubes-core-agent-networking` must be installed for networking to work in qubes which are based on minimal templates:
+    If you haven't done so already, `qubes-core-agent-networking` must be installed for networking to work in qubes based on minimal templates:

        sudo apt install qubes-core-agent-networking

-    Then optionally install the following packages for convenience of handling files (`zenity` is needed by the Qubes OS functions in `qubes-core-agent-nautilus` to show the progress dialog when moving / copying files):
+    Then optionally install the following packages for convenience of handling files (`zenity` is needed by the Qubes OS functions in `qubes-core-agent-nautilus` to show the progress dialog when moving/copying files):

        sudo apt install nautilus qubes-core-agent-nautilus zenity